bongiozzo/musica_mustdie/output/band_mesh.md

 # Mesh

-Дискография
+## Дискография

-"Fragile (EP)" 1994, Synthpop
+### "Fragile (EP)" 1994, Synthpop

+1. Her Needs
+2. Fragile
+3. State Of Mind
+4. Sympathy
+5. Beaten And Bruised
+6. Someone To Believe In

-"In This Place Forever" 1996, Synthpop
+### "In This Place Forever" 1996, Synthpop

+1. Involved
+2. Last Breath Of You
+3. I Only Wanted To
+4. You Didn't Want Me
+5. I Don't Think They Know
+6. Evolved
+7. Something Wrong
+8. Shatters
+9. Despised
+10. Confined

-"Fragile - The Mixes (EP)" 1997, Synthpop
+### "Fragile - The Mixes (EP)" 1997, Synthpop

-"Fragile - Extended" 1997, Synthpop
+### "Fragile - Extended" 1997, Synthpop

+1. Headstone
+2. Her Needs
+3. Fragile
+4. State Of Mind
+5. Sympathy
+6. Beaten And Bruised
+7. Hurt
+8. Someone To Believe In
+9. So Important

-"Fragmente" 1998, Synthpop
+### "Fragmente" 1998, Synthpop

+1. Trust You
+2. My Defender
+3. You Didn't Want Me (album)
+4. I Don't Think They Know
+5. Confined
+6. Someone To Believe In
+7. State Of Mind
+8. So Important (acoustic)
+9. In The Light Of Day
+10. I Don't Expect To Be Right
+11. The Purest People
+12. Trust You (mesh remix)

-"The Point At Which It Falls Apart" 1999, Synthpop "Not Prepared (MCD)" 1999, Synthpop
+### "The Point At Which It Falls Apart" 1999, Synthpop

+### "Not Prepared (MCD)" 1999, Synthpop

-"Mark'Oh & Mesh - Waves (MCD)" 2000, Synthpop
+### "Mark'Oh & Mesh - Waves (MCD)" 2000, Synthpop

-"On This Tour Forever - Live" 2000, Synthpop
+### "On This Tour Forever - Live" 2000, Synthpop

-"Original 91-93" 2000, Synthpop
+### "Original 91-93" 2000, Synthpop

-"Who Watches Over Me?"
+### "Who Watches Over Me?"
 2002, Synthpop

+1. Firefly
+2. Leave You Nothing
+3. To Be Alive
+4. Retaliation
+5. Little Missile
+6. Razorwire
+7. Four Walls
+8. What Does It Cost You?
+9. I Can't Imagine How It Hurts
+10. The Place You Hide
+11. Friends Like These
+12. The Trouble We're In

-"Leave You Nothing (MCD)" 2002, Synthpop
+### "Leave You Nothing (MCD)" 2002, Synthpop

-"Fragmente 2 (2 CD)" 2002, Synthpop
+### "Fragmente 2 (2 CD)" 2002, Synthpop

-"Friends Like These (MCD)" 2003, Synthpop
+### "Friends Like These (MCD)" 2003, Synthpop

-"Original 91-93" 2003, Synthpop
+### "Original 91-93" 2003, Synthpop

-"We Collide" 2006, Synthpop
+### "We Collide" 2006, Synthpop

-"Crash (MCD)" 2006, Synthpop
+### "Crash (MCD)" 2006, Synthpop

-"My Hands Are Tied / Petrified (MCD)" 2006, Synthpop "A Perfect Solution" 2009, Synthpop
+### "My Hands Are Tied / Petrified (MCD)" 2006, Synthpop

+### "A Perfect Solution" 2009, Synthpop

 ## Отношения с другими группами